A small bowel (intestinal) transplant is an operation to replace a diseased or shortened small bowel with a healthy bowel from a donor.

 As with all types of surgery, there are risks associated with having a small bowel transplant.

-However, potentially serious complications can still occur:
+However, potentially serious complications can still happen:

 - heart and breathing problems